Skip to Content

 Storage Instructions

-Store the date energy balls in an airtight container in the refrigerator for up to a week.
+Store the chocolate date balls in an airtight container in the refrigerator for up to a week.
 You can also freeze them in an airtight container or freezer bag for up to 3 months.
+Energy balls only take a few minutes to thaw before you can enjoy them.

 Enjoy!